 Only a few days before my final flight home.
 I climbed a mountain and swam in a pool of spring water under a waterfall, just as I had imagined.

 The timing of it all feels like a rather beautiful universal practical joke.

 I flew from Colorado to Boston and Jesse met me at a rural bus station not far from New London late that night.
 I’m staying with Lindsey, Jesse and their parents Jim and Grace.
 We all met when I was twelve years old on one of the best family holidays of my childhood.
-Lindsey was the niece of a friend of dad’s from university and the family had let us use their grandparents lake house for a couple of weeks (my parents had to be inventive when it came to holidays when we were growing up).
-My siblings and I were in America, diving into water, eating a ridiculously sweet brand of ice cream some hippy friends of theirs called Ben and Jerry had invented.
+Lindsey was the niece of a friend of dad’s from university and the family had let us use their grandparents lake house for a couple of weeks.
+My parents had to be very inventive when it came to holidays when we were growing up.
+My siblings and I were in America, diving into lake water, eating a ridiculously sweet brand of ice cream some hippy friends of theirs called Ben and Jerry had invented.
 Lindsey and I always kept in touch and we both ended up becoming musicians.

 I got to know Lindsey’s older brother Jesse later on when he lived in London with his British wife.
 Being back with them all now feels as if I’m with cousins or even siblings.
 The family live in farm buildings that sit in the endless expanse of bright green (and in summer months - typically for New England - bug infested) trees below Mount Kearsage.